-When/Who What Indicators of Progress BoT and Principal 1) Review budget allocations in light of increased Decile funding a) Updated budget that fully utilizes funding and meets needs.
-BoT and Principal 2) Identify budget needs for the new 'Property Development Plan' a) The Property Development Plan is complete with budgetb) Proactively support identified initiatives - seeking different sources of funding as needed.
-BoT and Principal 3) Develop funding stream (MoE and/or external sources) for supporting student wellbeing a) Funding obtained to employ a full-time Counsellor and Social Worker
+When/Who What Indicators of Progress 1) Review budget allocations in light of increased Decile funding a) Updated budget that fully utilizes funding and meets needs.
+2) Identify budget needs for the new 'Property Development Plan' (see above) a) The Property Development Plan is complete with budgetb) Proactively support identified initiatives - seeking different sources of funding as needed.
+3) Develop funding stream (MoE and/or external sources) for supporting student wellbeing a) Funding obtained to employ a full-time Counsellor and Social Worker